PathwayCommons/cpath2/distribution/src/main/etc/README.md

 ## General information

 Note: since cpath2 v4, it used H2 database (file, embedded mode) instead of MySQL;
-after v5 and v6, cpath2 does not persist BioPAX model in the H2 database, and does not use HIbernate Search (uses Lucene API directly); so H2/JPA is used only for the metadata, id-mapping and log statistics.
+after v5 and v6, cpath2 does not persist the BioPAX model in the H2 database, and does not use Hibernate Search (but uses Lucene API directly); so H2/JPA is used only for the metadata, id-mapping and log statistics.

-  Before running cPath2 from console or deploying the WAR on a Tomcat, SET the System Environment variable 'CPATH2_HOME' - a directory for cpath2 configuration and data files:
+  Before running cPath2 from console or deploying the WAR on a Tomcat, SET the System Environment variable 'CPATH2_HOME' - a directory for the cpath2 configuration and data files:
 - cpath2.properties (to configure modes, physical location, admin credentials, instance name, version, description, etc.);
 - data/ directory (where original and intermediate data are stored);
 - tmp/ (where ontology, temporary and some test files are stored);